Fort Washington

 Cost Of Living

-The cost of living index in Fort Washington is slightly above the national average.
-Housing costs are the primary contributor to the overall cost of living, while transportation and healthcare expenses are in line with the national average.
+The cost of living index in Fort Washington, Maryland, is slightly above the national average.
+Housing costs are the primary contributor to the overall cost of living, followed by transportation and healthcare expenses.

 Prince George’s County – county in Maryland, United States